 - Treasurer: The Treasurer shall handle all financial affairs and budgeting of the organization, maintain all necessary accounting records, and prepare financial reports for the membership.
 The Treasurer shall collect all dues (departmental sponsorship) and apply for SORF (Student Organization Resource Fee) funding as needed.
 The Treasurer shall work with the President to maintain the finances of the organization.

-- Ecolunch coordinator: the Ecolunch coordinator organizes a weekly bag lunch speaker series.
-They recruit presenters and survey members for interest in workshops, special presentations, etc. and schedule the weekly speaker series.
-They facilitate personal development workshops and presentations.
-The Chair maintains an online copy of this schedule and give access to all GEEB members/affiliates.
+- Ecolunch coordinator: the Ecolunch coordinator organizes a weekly or biweekly bag lunch speaker series for, at a minimum, the Fall semester.
+They survey members for interest in workshops, special presentations, etc. and schedule the event.
+They facilitate a schedule of personal and professional development workshops, peer support events, and networking opportunities for the series.
+The Chair maintains an online copy of the schedule and give access to all GEEB members/affiliates.

-- Social coordinator: The Social Chair is responsible for organizing the weekly happy hour, four annual large social events, and the food and space for after the annual GEEB symposium.
+- Social coordinator: The Social Chair is responsible for organizing the weekly happy hour, four annual large social events.

 - Extracurricular events chair: The extracurricular events chair organizes activities outside of the academic setting that members would be interested in.
 For example, events could include camping/hiking/canoeing trips, sporting events, game days (GEEB gets together and plays board games), trips to Chicago or to other local museums, etc.

-- Webmaster: The webmaster is required to maintain and update the GEEB website and solicit information and images of GEEB events.
-The Webmaster also maintains and posts the weekly “A week in the life” column that introduces GEEB members to the larger Body of GEEB.
+- Webmaster: The webmaster is required to maintain and update the GEEB website and solicit information and images of GEEB events for social media channels.
+The webmaster maintains and updates a list of resources available to GEEB on the website.
+The webmaster may serve as Secretary for the RSO.

 Article 6: Elections